Safety and health in the workplace

 Instruction and guidance - Yleistä

 Employers must familiarise their employees with the working conditions and the procedures followed in the workplace.
 Orientation is especially important in the case of new employees and whenever changes are introduced.
+The aim is that the competence of all employees is at a level required for safe working.

 Both the orientation of new employees and subsequent training and guidance must factor in employees’ existing professional qualifications, competence and previous work experience.
 More instruction and guidance must be provided whenever weaknesses are identified in an employee’s way of working and whenever changes are introduced.